KhrystynaDubovyk/RequirementsTest/technical_tasks/iAP over BT - Data resumption#1661.md

 ## Description:
-As a mobile app I want to get all related data to my "hashID" after transport switching/re-registration
+_As a mobile app I want to get all related data to my "hashID" after transport switching/re-registration._

 ## Related Diagrams: